moby/hyperkit/README.md

 *HyperKit* is a toolkit for embedding hypervisor capabilities in your application.
 It includes a complete hypervisor, based on [xhyve](https://github.com/mist64/xhyve)/[bhyve](http://bhyve.org), which is optimized for lightweight virtual machines and container deployment.
 It is designed to be interfaced with higher-level components such as the [VPNKit](https://github.com/moby/vpnkit) and [DataKit](https://github.com/moby/datakit).

-HyperKit currently only supports macOS (*formerly Mac OS X*) using the [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html).
+HyperKit currently only supports macOS using the [Hypervisor.framework](https://developer.apple.com/library/mac/documentation/DriversKernelHardware/Reference/Hypervisor/index.html).
 It is a core component of Docker For Mac.

 ## Requirements